 It can have a wavy or curly coat.
 The dog fur can either be fleece or wool.
 Again, these pups come in different colors like white, black, brown, apricot, or blue.

 Usually, they have a solid color body, but sometimes patches of other shades are seen around the eyes or on the chest.

 Australian Labradoodle puppies have a very gentle, friendly nature, making them good family dogs.

 What’s A Labradoodle?

-Also known as American Labradoodle, this is a mix between purebred Poodle and purebred Labrador Retriever.
+Also known as American Labradoodle, this is a mix between a purebred Poodle and a purebred Labrador Retriever.
 Labradoodles were also bred as service dogs because people with dog allergies wanted a hypoallergenic version of the Labrador.

 Even though Labradoodles were bred before, they became more popular in the 1980s.
 Shortly after, they became a more common breed, and people started adopting them as pets.

 Labradoodles have a very friendly, outgoing nature making dog lovers adore them even more.
 They are very loyal and affectionate towards their owners; hence people love keeping Labradoodles as pets.